A tribute to Robin van Persie’s amazing knack of scoring amazing volleys

-When former Arsenal and Manchester United striker Robin van Persie retires at the end of the season, he should be remembered for one skill above all others: his amazing knack of scoring amazing volleys.
+Robin van Persie scored a lot of goals in the Premier League for Arsenal and Manchester United, but he should be remembered for one skill above all others: his amazing knack of scoring amazing volleys.

 People in football like to talk about ‘vision’.
 It’s one of those terms that sounds self-explanatory but, when examined a little closer, is actually full of implied meaning.